Patriot War (Florida): Provisional government

-By April of 1812, the U.S. government feared entering open warfare with Spain, lest they join their ally, Britain, in the impending War of 1812.
-In an attempt to relieve tensions between the nations, on April 4 James Monroe sent a letter stating that Mathews' actions were "not authorized by the law of the United States."
+By April of 1812, the US government feared entering open warfare with Spain, lest they join their ally, Britain, in the impending War of 1812.
+In an attempt to relieve tensions between the nations, on April 4 Secretary of State Monroe sent a dispatch to inform Mathews that his actions were "not authorized by the law of the United States."
 Congress also decided to replace Mathews with David Mitchell, the governor of Georgia.
 Mitchell, however, made no policy changes.

 On July 17, 1812, the provisional government published a constitution signed by 14 members of the Patriot group, with John Houston McIntosh serving as President.

-Mathews, deeply hurt by the repudiation from the government, decide to keep quiet about their involvement in the Patriot War until he found that the government intended on keeping the East Florida territory.
+Mathews, deeply hurt by the repudiation from the government, decided to keep quiet about their involvement in the Patriot War until he found that the government intended to keep East Florida.
 At that point, he embarked for Washington and said he'd "be dam'd if he did not blow them up."
-He only got as far as Augusta, Georgia and began to suffer from malaria.
-On August 30, 1812, he died and was buried in Saint Paul's Church.
+He got as far as Augusta, Georgia, and then came down with malaria.
+He died on August 30, 1812, and was buried at Saint Paul's Church.

 In late September 1812, two companies of Georgia militiamen under the command of Colonel Smith were ambushed by a group of Seminoles and their black allies led by King Payne.
 Another force of militia under Col. Daniel Newnan came to Smith's aid.
-During the battle, which took place near present-day Gainesville, King Payne was hit and would eventually die from his wounds.
+During the battle, which took place near present-day Gainesville, King Payne was mortally wounded.

-By December 1812, the Patriots were accused of "raising the devil," having looted and destroyed homesteads and forcing citizens to flee from their homes.
+By December 1812, the Patriots were accused of "raising the devil", having looted and destroyed homesteads and forcing citizens to flee from their homes.

-In January 1814, a group of soldier-settlers erected a two-story blockhouse and dubbed it Fort Mitchell.
+In January 1814, a group of soldier-settlers erected a two-story blockhouse and dubbed it "Fort Mitchell".
 While modern historians are unsure of where exactly Fort Mitchell was located, it was likely in Alachua County, near the modern town of Micanopy.
 General Buckner F. Harris declared Fort Mitchell to be the capital of the Republic of East Florida.
-After building the fort, a petition was drafted to the U.S. Congress asking to annex the "District of Elotchaway [Alachua] in the Republic of East Florida" as a territory to the U.S. They also offered to send soldiers to fight the British as the War of 1812 was occurring.
+After building the fort, the settlers petitioned Congress to annex the "District of Elotchaway [Alachua] in the Republic of East Florida" to the US.
+They also offered to send soldiers to fight the British as the War of 1812 was occurring.

 Aside from the establishment of the fort, Harris also appropriated farm land from nearby Paynes Prairie.
 The land was coveted by the Patriots for its rich soil.
 However, the capital was short-lived, as the fort was abandoned by May of 1814 after Harris was killed by Seminoles.